manuelasaez/FearTeams_Soccer_App/README.md

    - The teams are displayed on the app, and users can download the team compositions as CSV files.
 6. **Visualizations:**
    - The app provides various visualizations to analyze and compare the statistics of the teams.
+## Usage

+To use FearTeams, follow these steps:

+1. Clone the repository:
+2. streamlit run spliting_teams.py --server.enableXsrfProtection false